 Soon, he was enjoying the freedom of movement and was acting normally.
 He seemed ready to head in for the night so we put everyone to bed.
 In the morning, there were no further issues from the foot entanglement.
 We are keeping a close eye on his feet to make sure any small cut we may have missed, does not become infected.

 Other Foot Injuries in Chickens

-Bumblefoot is a staph infection of the foot.
+Bumble foot is a staph infection of the foot.
 One of the first signs of this will be the chicken not willing to put it’s foot down or put pressure on the foot while walking.
 It may walk around a lot less or be hopping around on one leg.
-Mine often become depressed and just sit in one spot in the cases I have had to treat.
-This is a specialized treatment plan and requires a good antiseptic wash, and antibiotic cream and lots of gauze and vet wrap to keep it clean.
-If you are extremely squeamish, this might be one time you need help treating your bird.
-We have had success following the procedure outlined here in an earlier post.
+Mine often become depressed and just sit in one spot, in the cases I have had to treat.
+Bumble foot treatment is a specialized treatment plan and requires a good antiseptic wash, and antibiotic cream and lots of gauze and vet wrap to keep it clean.

-(it’s hard to get a good picture of a foot injuries in chickens when you are also holding the chicken!)
+(it’s hard to get a good picture of a bumble foot treatment when you are also holding the chicken!)

 Broken Toes and Toenail Injuries

 Broken toes may need to be splinted.
 A pipe cleaner, vet wrap and electric tape may be all you need in this case.
 Watch for pieces of exposed chicken wire where your chicken may get it’s toe trapped and need to struggle to be free.
 Also, if your chickens are very friendly and used to being underfoot while you feed and clean, you could accidentally step on a foot and break a bone.